computational tools for

 To enhance the quantitative analysis of three-dimensional cancer cell assays, we have developed a dedicated software package combining relevant tools into a unified framework.
 More information can be found below or on our

 GitHub page.
-For questions, feedback or feature requests, please feel free to
+For questions, feedback or feature requests, feel free to

 contact us.